-Pharmacists must offer to discuss those matters with each Medicaid and NCHC beneficiary presenting a prescription, which they, in their professional judgment, deem to be significant.
-This counseling may include but is not limited to the following:
+Pharmacists must offer to discuss those matters with each Medicaid beneficiary presenting a prescription, which they, in their professional judgment, deem to be significant.
+This counseling may include the following:

 - 1. Name and description of the medication.

 - 2. Dosage form, dosage, route of administration, and duration of therapy.

 - 3. Special directions, precautions for preparation, administration, and use by the beneficiary.

 - 4. Common severe side effects, adverse effects or interactions, drug allergies, and therapeutic contraindications.

 - 5. Techniques for self-monitoring.

 - 6. Proper storage.

 - 7. Refill information.

 - 8. Actions in case of a missed dose.